guidefari/here_hugo/content/note/sites.md

 - [37signals](https://37signals.com/)
 - [Derek Sivers](https://sive.rs/)
 - [goosebumps.fm](https://www.goosebumps.fm/curated/inspo) - a collection of some music related sites I love.
-- [Robert Heaton](https://robertheaton.com/)-  this dude is a great storyteller
+- [Robert Heaton](https://robertheaton.com/) - this dude is a great storyteller
+- [Andy Matuschak](https://andymatuschak.org/) has rabbit-hole worthy [notes](https://notes.andymatuschak.org/About_these_notes).
+His site has been a recommended read countless times at this point, and for good reason.

 ### Reflections
-> A common theme here is that I seem to enjoy good typography
+- A common theme here is that I seem to enjoy good typography
+- Sites that are primarily used as a second brain also resonate quite deep